bloomx11/garikcoin/src/qt/README.md

-This directory contains the source code for the Bitcoin Core graphical user interface (GUI).
+This directory contains the source code for the Garikcoin Core graphical user interface (GUI).
 It uses the [Qt](https://www1.qt.io/developers/) cross-platform framework.

 The current precise version for Qt 5 is specified in [qt.mk](/depends/packages/qt.mk).